AndersDeath/diary2/000-current.md

 # 07 January - Saturday - Tbilisi - 100 day of immigration

 It was the last full day in Tbilisi for us.
 We had a gool walk and rode of funukuler.
 I've wrote it in Russian transcription because I don't know how do it in Eglish correctly.
+Nevermind, we walked a lot and also visitet not only the highest point in Tbilisi but also Rustaveli street and Balcony 12 restaraunt.